Elder Law & Estate Planning

 A testator must be of sound mind, understanding the nature of their estate and the implications of their decisions.
 The will must be signed in the presence of at least two impartial witnesses who can attest to the testator’s capacity and voluntariness.

-Validity and Proper Execution in New Jersey and New York
+Validity in New Jersey and New York

 Both New Jersey and New York have specific requirements for a will to be considered valid.
 In New Jersey, the will must be signed in the presence of two witnesses, who must also sign the document.
 New York has similar requirements, with additional provisions for holographic (handwritten) and nuncupative (oral) wills under certain circumstances.